fkyprianou/deved-platform/content/blog/en/how-to-play-an-audio-stream-into-a-phone-call-with-python.md

 ## Streamed audio into your Call using Voice API

-In this scenario, you call your Vonage Number, and you are joined into a conference.
-You can then navigate to the /stream URL to initiate streaming into the conference.
+In this scenario, you call your Vonage Number, and you are joined into a conference (in our case Soothing Conference).
+You can then navigate to the `/stream` URL to initiate streaming into the conference.
 Music is then played into your conference using Voice API.

 **Try It Out**

-You can run your code in Codespace, run the following commands:
+You can run your code in Codespace, run the following steps:
 Install the dependencies

 ```bash